Aarav619/AI-Fake-News-Detector/README.md

 ## Description:

-A web-based Hangman game built with Python (Flask), HTML, CSS, and JavaScript.
+A web-app fake-news-checker built with  HTML, CSS, and JavaScript.
-This project features sound effects, mobile responsiveness, and is deployable online via Render.
+This project features verdict real or fake news, save the history, mobile responsive and is deployable online via Render.

 ## Technology: